mgol/npm-bump/README.md

 ## Rationale

 The aim of this module is to keep a repository in a state where if the `version` value in `package.json` points to a stable version, it's a tagged commit that was published to npm.
-Since one can add Git endpoints as packages "versions", this allows to quickly check if an installed dependency uses a pre-release or a stable version.
+Since one can add Git endpoints as packages' "versions", this allows to quickly check if an installed dependency uses a pre-release or a stable version.

 ## Usage